skienzmatishun/rippreport/content/p/you-win-some-you-lose-some/index.md

 summary: In our analysis of the Fairhope municipal referendum and House District 92 race, we break down Catalyst political games.
 The council used dirty court delays and long line tactics to stop voters from fixing their broken city government.
-Fairhope citizens must defeat the corrupt Catalyst machine at the ballot box before insiders sell out the entire city.
+Fairhope citizens must defeat the corrupt CATALYST at the ballot box before insiders sell out the entire city.
 ---
 {{< socialpreview url="https://rippreport.com/p/skunked/" >}}